lg2696/MovieTrailers/README.md

 ## WHAT TO EXPECT:
 You should expect to see **Python Shell** open briefly and then a new browser window pop up listing 6 movies with posters and links to their respective trailers.
+Please note that some links may be blocked by YouTube because the owner of the movie requires the link only be accessed directly from YouTube.
+A link to the movie trailer will be provided opening the movie trailer in a new browser tab.

 ## LICENSING INFORMATION: